 What is Fundamental Analysis?

-Fundamental analysis in Forex entails predicting the price valuation of a currency and its market trends by analyzing current economic conditions, government policy and societal factors within a business cycle framework.
+Fundamental Forex analysis entails predicting a currency’s price valuation and market trends by analysing current economic conditions, government policy and societal factors within a business cycle framework.

 Interest Rates Announcement

-Interest rates play the most important role in moving the prices of currencies in the foreign exchange market.
+Interest rates play the most critical role in moving the prices of currencies in the foreign exchange market.
 Interest rates dictate flows of investment.
-Since currencies are the representations of a country’s economy, differences in interest rates affect the relative worth of currencies in relation to one another.
-When central banks change interest rates they cause the forex market to experience movement and volatility and accurate speculation of central banks’ actions can enhance the trader’s chances for a successful trade.
+Since currencies represent a country’s economy, differences in interest rates affect the relative worth of currencies concerning one another.
+When central banks change interest rates, they cause the forex market to experience movement and volatility, and accurate speculation of their actions can enhance the trader’s chances for a successful trade.

 Gross Domestic Product (GDP)

-The GDP is the broadest measure of a country’s economy, and it represents the total market value of all goods and services produced in a country during a given year.
-Since the GDP figure itself is often considered a lagging indicator, most traders focus on the two reports that are issued in the months before the final GDP figures: the advance report and the preliminary report.
+The GDP is the broadest measure of a country’s economy, representing the total market value of all goods and services produced annually.
+Since the GDP figure is often considered a lagging indicator, most traders focus on the two reports issued in the months before the final GDP figures: the advance report and the preliminary report.
 Significant revisions between these reports can cause considerable volatility.

 Consumer Price Index

-The Consumer Price Index (CPI) is probably the most crucial indicator of inflation.
-It represents changes in the level of retail prices for the basic consumer basket.
-If the economy develops in normal conditions, the increase in CPI can lead to an increase in basic interest rates.
-This, in turn, leads to an increase in the attractiveness of a currency.
+The Consumer Price Index (CPI) is the most crucial indicator of inflation.
+It represents changes in the retail price level for the basic consumer basket.
+If the economy develops under normal conditions, the increase in CPI can lead to increased introductory interest rates.
+This, in turn, leads to a rise in the attractiveness of a currency.

 Employment indicators reflect the overall health of an economy or business cycle.
-In order to understand how an economy is functioning, it is important to know how many jobs are being created or destructed, what percentage of the work force is actively working, and how many new people are claiming unemployment.
+To understand how an economy functions, knowing how many jobs are being created or diminished, what percentage of the workforce is actively working, and how many new people are claiming unemployment is crucial.

-The retail sales indicator is released on a monthly basis and is important to the foreign exchange trader because it shows the overall strength of consumer spending and the success of retail stores.
-It can be used to predict the performance of more important lagging indicators, and to assess the immediate direction of an economy.
+The retail sales indicator is released every month.
+It is vital to the foreign exchange trader because it shows the overall strength of consumer spending and the success of retail stores.
+It can predict the performance of more important lagging indicators and assess an economy’s immediate direction.

 Balance of Payments

 The Balance of Payments represents the ratio between the number of payments received from abroad and the number of payments going abroad.
-If coming payment exceeds payments to other countries and international organizations, the balance of payments is positive.
-The surplus is a favourable factor for growth of the national currency.
+If the coming payment exceeds payments to other countries and international organisations, the balance of payments is positive.
+The surplus is a favourable factor for the growth of the national currency.

-There are many economic indicators, and even more private reports that can be used to evaluate the fundamentals of forex.
-It’s important to take the time to not only look at the numbers, but also understand what they mean and how they affect a nation’s economy.
+Many economic indicators and even more private reports can be used to evaluate forex fundamentals.
+It’s essential to take the time to look at the numbers and understand what they mean and how they affect a nation’s economy.